Jerrxu/EE3204Lab/README.md

 # EE3204Lab

-demonstration of TCP communication between two clients
+demonstration of TCP communication between a server and a client